FabriceSalvaire/Patro/doc/sphinx/source/examples/dxf-import.rst

 ============
  DXF Import
 ============
+x

-This screenshot show the file :file:`.dxf`.
+This screenshot show the file :file:`test-dxf-r15.dxf` used as a test case.

 .. image:: /_static/patro-dxf-import.png
    :alt: Patro DXF Import